coreprocess/linux-unattended-installation/readme.md

 #### Mac (Ubuntu 18.04 LTS only)

-For Mac run `brew install p7zip xorriso wget dos2unix fakeroot`.
+Run `brew install p7zip xorriso wget dos2unix fakeroot core-process/gnucpio/gnucpio` to install software tools required by the `build-iso.sh` script.

-In addition we need the GNU flavour of `cpio`.
-Download `cpio` [here](https://www.gnu.org/software/cpio/#downloading), unpack archive and run `./configure --program-prefix=gnu && make && make install`.
-This results in `cpio` beeing available as `/usr/local/bin/gnucpio`.

 The script `build-disk.sh` is not supported on Mac.